 Judith Guynn received her BA degree from Washington College, in Chestertown, MD.
 During 1976-1977, she taught English literature and music at Hope Waddell School for Boys in Calabar, Nigeria.
 While teaching grades 3-8 at Taneytown Elementary, her 4th through 8th grade choir was invited by Baltimore mayors Schaeffer and Burns to sing at City Hall for the Mitten Tree Ceremony.
 She taught for 38 years at Northwest Middle School as the general music and choral director.
 There she produced and directed 28 musicals, was Team Leader for Unified Arts, and in 1992, was awarded The Outstanding Teacher of the Year.

 Rachel Morgan Im directs Cantare Bel Canto II.
-Since joining CCCC in 2010, she has led the combined Cantare Bel Canto choirs to win numerous awards at choral festivals and adjudications and has co-directed touring ensembles that have performed in prestigious venues, such as Carnegie Hall in New York City, St. Louis’ Cathedral in New Orleans, and major concert halls and cathedrals in Europe.
-Ms. Im is a freelance musician, making her living as a conductor, private lesson teacher, clinician, consultant, and performer.
-Previously, she worked for twelve years as a full-time music teacher in Carroll County Public Schools, where she was a recipient of the Outstanding Teacher Award from the Carroll County Chamber of Commerce, Ms. Im served for thirteen years as a music teacher in the public school system before joining the faculty of Gerstell Academy in 2018 as Director of Choral Music for Middle and Upper Schools.
+Since joining CCCC in 2010, she has led the combined Cantare Bel Canto choirs to win numerous awards at choral festivals and adjudications and has co-directed touring ensembles that have performed in prestigious venues both in the United States and Europe.
+A Finalist for Carroll County Public School’s 2015 Teacher of the Year and a recipient of the Outstanding Teacher Award from the Carroll County Chamber of Commerce, Ms. Im served for thirteen years as a music teacher in the public school system before joining the faculty of Gerstell Academy in 2018 as Director of Choral Music for Middle and Upper Schools.
 Ms. Im is also the Co-Artistic Director and Mentor Teacher for Lamplight Artists’ All About Kids Productions, and she is the Senior Director of the National Christian Choir’s Children’s Christmas Choir.
 As time allows, she also engages in other freelance music work as a conductor, performer, and private lesson teacher.
-Ms. Im holds a Masters of Music degree in Music Education from the Peabody Institute of the Johns Hopkins University (Baltimore, MD) and a Bachelors of Music Education from Wheaton College (Wheaton, IL).
+Ms. Im holds a Master of Music degree in Music Education from the Peabody Institute of the Johns Hopkins University (Baltimore, MD) and a Bachelor of Music Education from Wheaton College (Wheaton, IL).
 Additionally, Ms. Im has completed extensive masters-level coursework centered on world folk art, music, and dance at McDaniel College (Westminster, MD) and has studied West African hand drumming and Lindy Hop swing dancing.

 Joann Long Benson